 - Knowledge of high school biology and ability to type 35 WPM is necessary to be successful.

-- Excellent attendance and promptness is necessary.
+- Excellent attendance and promptness are necessary.

 - Perform activities in an organized and detailed manner.

-- Apply knowledge from the biological, physical, and social sciences.
+- Apply knowledge from the biological, physical and social sciences.